ambielecki/dwa15-fall2018/laravel/db-crud.md

 <img src='http://making-the-internet.s3.amazonaws.com/laravel-foobooks-sql-seed@2x.png' style='max-width:1343px;' alt=''>

-With some data to work with, proceed to the next note set.
+With some data to work with, proceed to the next note set: [Eloquent](/laravel/db-eloquent.md)